 You should never be charged for having ice in your drink, ordering a glass of tap water, or even the cutlery you need to eat your meal!
 All of these practices are illegal unless they are clearly stated on the menu: and if you walk into a restaurant that states they will be charging you for your fork, I would suggest walking straight back out again!

 Are you thinking of moving to Spain?
 Always dreamt of living in the sun and eating good Spanish food every day?
-Then why not get in touch with our locally based property experts, who have years of experience in helping house hunters just like you to find the property of their dreams.
+Then why not get in touch with Right Casa, our locally based property experts have years of experience in helping house-hunters just like you to find the property of their dreams.